starwarswii/SuperpermutationChecker/READme.txt

 Usage:

+To generate superpermutations (please modify the N in the py file):
+    python generate.py

 To compile:
     mpicc perm.c -o perm.out

 To run the program:
     mpirun -np [number of ranks] ./perm.out [number of symbols] [test file]